alexmagsam/3Screen-CNN/README.md

 # 3Screen-CNN
-A module built with Python 3 and Keras to train convolutional neural networks for image classification and image segmentation.
+A Python 3 and Keras library for training convolutional neural networks for image classification and semantic segmentation.

 ## Prequesites